eisenzopf/redactomatic/README.md

 - [ignore.yml](rules/ignore.yml) - an example file used to specify phrases to be protected

 It is important to note that the core rules can all be re-defined or overriden.

-The `--rulesfile` option is used to identify which rule files to use.
-If this option is not specified then all of the files named rules/*.json or rules/*.yml in the rules directory are loaded which results in loading the above files.

-You can add custom rules by putting JSON or YML files in the rules directory, or create your own custom rules directory and point to is using the `--rulesfile` option.
-Don't forget to copy the core rules over or keep pointing to the core rules file as well if you want it to be picked up.

-Note also that you can define rules in JSON or YML.
-Regular expressions are almost impossible to express in JSON so use YML.
+See below regarding the `--defaulrules` and `--rulesfile` options.

 ### data/

 The [data/](data/) directory contains a number of files that are used to anonymize recognized entities.
 As additional entity types are added for different geographies and languages, the number and size of files will grow.
 Please see the [data file README](data/README.md) for more information.
 The anonymization class AnonPhraseList and its sub-classes can be used to create your own anonymization types based on your own data files.

 ### test/